-The Apple Watch Series 5 is the first Apple Watch to sport an always-on display — and what a difference it makes.
+The Apple Watch Series 5 was the first Apple Watch to sport an always-on display — and what a difference it made.
 In previous years, the Apple Watch's face remained dark until you raised your wrist.
 Now when you glance down at your wrist, no matter what position it's in, you can see the time, and whatever other information you've configured.

 Size: 44mm / 40mm